 Prabodh Panindre

-Prabodh Panindre holds PhD in Mechanical Engineering and an MBA from New York University, School of Engineering.
+Prabodh Panindre holds PhD in Mechanical Engineering and an MBA from New York University.
 His scholarly focus includes artificial intelligence, fire science and firefighter safety research, optics, heat transfer, nanotechnology, and microfluidics.

 He also led the research that developed an innovative training methodology to disseminate firefighter safety research, and to educate firefighters in a most effective manner.
 This training has been used by more than 75,000 firefighters from all 50 U.S. states and officially adopted by more than 1000 fire departments nationwide.
-He has been featured on more than 500 newswires across the globe that include Yahoo, Reuters, United Press International, National Volunteer Fire Council, just to name a few.
+He has been featured on more than 500 newswires across the globe including the New York Times, NY Daily News, Yahoo, Reuters, United Press International, and National Volunteer Fire Council, just to name a few.
+He has been interviewed by several TV news channels including NBC News, ABC News, News 12, PIX 11 News, etc.

 Research Centers, Labs, and Groups